Here are 10 actors who would bring fiery menace to the MCU's Mephisto

 12. George Clooney

-If Mephisto is someone who can get people to sign on the dotted line, he will need to be someone with charisma, and who better than George Clooney?
-Clooney has not touched a superhero role since Batman and Robin, wherein he infamously played the Dark Knight detective.
-If you can’t recall where you’ve seen Clooney before, I have questions, as he’s the star of major titles like The Ides of March, Up in the Air, O Brother, Where Art Thou? and ER.
-Now in his silver fox era, Clooney could easily switch sides and play a villainous role more akin to the morally gray characters he usually plays like Danny in the Ocean’s 11 franchise.
+Look, Mephisto is someone who can get people to sign on the dotted line, right?
+Then he’ll need to be played by someone with charisma, and who’s more charismatic than George Clooney?
+Clooney has not touched a superhero role since Batman and Robin (or The Flash, if that counts), wherein he infamously played the Dark Knight before fleeing the hero scene entirely.
+If you can’t recall where else you’ve seen Clooney before, I have questions, as he’s the star of major titles like The Ides of March, Up in the Air, O Brother, Where Art Thou?, and ER.
+Now in his silver fox era, Clooney could easily switch sides and play a villainous role more akin to the morally gray characters he usually plays, like Danny in the Ocean’s 11 franchise.

 11. Sean Penn

 Even though Sean Penn is not necessarily known for playing bad guys, he has an aura that would make him perfect for Mephisto.
-You might recognize him from his roles in Mystic River, Milk, The Secret Life of Walter Mitty, and The Thin Red Line.
-He’s one of a few actors on this list who is very selective of the roles he picks, so there’s a chance he might not want to go down the Marvel path.
-The one thing that might be in his favor is that he recently starred in a miniseries called Gaslit.
-If Penn is willing to be in a series (although it did star Julia Roberts, which might have brought cachet to the project), maybe he’s willing to play in the Marvel sandbox under the right circumstances.
+The Milk actor is one of a few actors on this list who is quite selective of the roles he picks, and like many other Hollywood stars, there’s a chance he might not want to go down the Marvel path.
+The one thing that might work in his favor is that he recently starred in a miniseries called Gaslit.
+If Penn is willing to act on a TV series (something many actors avoided like the plague in a pre-streaming world), perhaps he’s willing to play in the Marvel sandbox under the right circumstances ⏤ Mephisto circumstances.
+(Insert devilish grin here.)

 10. Daniel Day-Lewis

-Regarded as one of the best actors of his generation, Daniel Day-Lewis would be a perfect Mephisto, although there are not many characters he would not be suited for.
-You know him from Gangs of New York, Lincoln, and There Will Be Blood, but the legendary actor retired after making Phantom Thread, making the chances of him coming out of retirement for a Marvel role quite low (unless he needs a new house or something).
-Day-Lewis is also perhaps the most famous method actor alive, so we’d hate to see him go to hell and back for the role, but he’d make an excellent Mephisto nonetheless.
+Regarded as one of the best actors of his generation, Daniel Day-Lewis would be a perfect Mephisto, although in all fairness, there aren’t many characters he wouldn’t be suited for.
+You know him from Gangs of New York, Lincoln, and There Will Be Blood, but the legendary actor retired after starring in Phantom Thread, making the chances of him coming out of retirement for a Marvel role quite low (unless he needs a new house or something).
+Day-Lewis is also perhaps the most famous method actor alive, so we’d hate to see him go to hell and back just to play Mephisto, but hey!
+It would be worth it, at least on our end.

 9. Wes Bentley

-Wes Bentley might be one of the most interesting choices on this list, and perhaps the least well-known.
+Wes Bentley might be one of the more intriguing choices on this list, as he’s perhaps the least well-known.
 You most likely recognize him from Yellowstone, but he’s also made notable appearances in American Beauty, The Hunger Games, and Interstellar.
 Like a couple of the other actors on this list, he would nail the devilish look of Mephisto’s character, as evidenced by his Hunger Games character Seneca Crane.
-The reason he’d be interesting is because Bentley has already appeared in the Marvel Universe, just not in the MCU.
-In fact, he was close to Mephisto in the role he played in 2007’s Ghost Rider; he played Blackheart, the main villain of the movie, who was the son of Mephisto (as played by Peter Fonda in the film).
-Mephisto would be the perfect throwback, even if just for a satisfyingly full-circle multiversal cameo moment.
+Curiously, Bentley has already appeared in the Marvel Universe, just not in the MCU.
+He played Blackheart in 2007’s Ghost Rider, the main villain in the movie and the son of Mephisto (as played by Peter Fonda).
+Thus, a contemporary Mephisto casting would be the perfect throwback, even if just for the satisfyingly full-circle multiversal cameo moment it would create.

 8. Sacha Baron Cohen

 Sacha Baron Cohen might be the most interesting choice for Mephisto on this list, because there’s a chance he’s already been cast.
 You likely know the actor from the zany characters he’s played in the past ⏤ Borat, Ali G, Bruno ⏤ and while he’s mostly known for his comedic roles, it takes serious acting chops to expertly execute comedy.
-Cohen has also proven himself in more serious projects, including Sweeney Todd and The Trial of the Chicago 7, and his ability to juggle the two genres make him perfect for a Marvel villain.
-It was previously rumored that Cohen might be playing a role in the upcoming Ironheart series and that he’d be playing a demon.
-Whether he appears in Agatha or Ironheart, you won’t hear us objecting, especially given how closely he fits the comic book depictions of the character.
+Cohen has also proven himself in more serious projects, including Sweeney Todd and his Oscar-nominated turn in The Trial of the Chicago 7, and his ability to juggle the two genres makes him perfect for a Marvel villain.
+It was previously rumored that Cohen might be playing a role in the upcoming Ironheart series, so whether he appears in Agatha or Ironheart, you won’t hear us objecting ⏤ especially if the role he ultimately plays comes complete with a lot of red and spiky black hair.

 7. Al Pacino

-This choice might be a tad older than what Marvel Studios is looking for, but you can’t deny that Al Pacino would be excellent as Mephisto.
-You likely know the Oscar-winning actor from his roles in The Godfather, Dog Day Afternoon, Heat, and Scent of a Woman.
-We already know that he can pull off a devilish character; you only have to look at his performance in The Devil’s Advocate to see that.
-Again, Marvel is probably looking for somebody a bit younger who could play the role for more than one project, but that doesn’t mean they can’t have the demon change his appearance and get at least one Pacino version of the character.
+This choice might be a tad older than what Marvel Studios is looking for, but you can’t deny that Al Pacino would be an excellent Mephisto.
+You likely know the Oscar-winning actor from his roles in The Godfather, Dog Day Afternoon, and Scent of a Woman, and we already know he can pull off a devilish character following his turn in The Devil’s Advocate to see that.
+Again, Marvel is probably looking for somebody a bit younger to play the role in more than one project, but that doesn’t mean they can’t have the demon change his appearance (you know, like Marvel could have done with Kang) and get at least one Pacino version of the character.
 Just like being killed by your cat, it’s unlikely, but not impossible.

 6. Bryan Cranston

-There’s one Breaking Bad alum who would make a terrific Mephisto: Walter White himself, Bryan Cranston.
+You know who would make a terrific Mephisto?
+Walter White himself, Bryan Cranston.
 If you don’t know him from Breaking Bad, you might recognize him from Malcolm in the Middle, Argo, or his newest series, Your Honor.
 If we’ve learned anything from Cranston’s performance as White, it’s that he has range ⏤ range enough to go from playing a relatively normal person to a villain at the drop of a hat.
-It does seem weird that neither Marvel nor DC has tapped the actor for a role in either superhero franchise yet, at least that we know about, but if Marvel gets him first, we’ve got our money on him playing a villain.
-He would bring both color and depth to Mephisto, which is why we wouldn’t be mad if he stuck around for several MCU appearances.
+It does seem weird that neither Marvel nor DC has tapped the actor for a role in either superhero franchise, at least that we know about, but if Marvel gets to him first, we’ve got our money on him playing a meanie.
+Cranston would bring customary depth to Mephisto, which is why we wouldn’t be mad if he stuck around for several MCU appearances.

 5. Denzel Washington

-Known for his roles in Fences, The Equalizer, Glory, American Gangster, and Malcolm X, Denzel Washington would make a fantastic Mephisto.
-He might not be the most conventional choice, as he doesn’t resemble the comic book version of the character, but if you simplify Mephisto down to his actions and nature, Washington would be able to execute the role well.
-Like Penn, however, he’s another one of those actors whose prestige might stop him from snagging a role in a superhero film, or he might not have been offered the right one.
-Either way, Mephisto would be the perfect character for Washington to portray, as it would allow him to chew on some scenery and inhabit one of the best villains in the MCU.
+Known for his roles in Fences, The Equalizer, Glory, American Gangster, and Malcolm X, Denzel Washington would make an unprecedented Mephisto.
+He might not be the most conventional choice for the role, as he doesn’t resemble the comic book version of the character, but if you simplify Mephisto down to his actions and nature, Washington would be more than able to execute.
+Like Penn, however, he’s an actor whose prestige might stop him from snagging a role in a superhero film, or he might not have been offered the right opportunity.
+Either way, Mephisto would be the perfect character for Washington to portray, as it would allow him to chew on some scenery and inhabit one of the best villains the MCU has to offer.

 4. Tom Hardy